Psalm 84

-In Latin, the psalm is known as "Quam dilecta tabernacula tua Domine virtutum".
-In the English of the King James Version it begins "How amiable are thy tabernacles, O Lord of hosts!".

 The psalm forms a regular part of Jewish, Catholic, Lutheran, Anglican and other Protestant liturgies.
 It has often been set to music, notably in Schein's motet Wie lieblich sind deine Wohnungen and by Johannes Brahms who included it in his Ein deutsches Requiem.
 The psalm was paraphrased in hymns.
 Dealing with the place where God lives, its beginning has been used as an inscription on synagogues and churches, and the psalm is sung for dedication ceremonies of buildings and their anniversaries.

 Context

 Psalm 84 begins a group of psalms at the end of Book III within the 150 psalms, from this psalm to Psalm 89.
 These psalms attempt to provide hope to the exilic Israelite community, but despite their celebration of the historic traditions of the Jewish people, remind the reader that these elements no longer provide the hope they once did.
 Within this group, "Psalm 84 ties the presence of the divine to the temple."

 Four psalms of this group, 84, 85, 87 and 88, are attributed to the Korahites, who are described as the doorkeepers of the tabernacle in the Book of Chronicles.